vmattschool/10a/README.md

 - Provide your username and password
 - After successful login, the cloned folder is located in C:\Users\[yourUserName]\10a

-Enter the folder in Git Bash with the command //cd//:
+Enter the folder in Git Bash with the command cd:

 ``cd 10a``